-Bristol Children's Hospital were amazing.
-Not only did the surgeons save my daughter but the nurses looking after her for months became my second family.
-They kept me sane, they helped me with Ezri, I was confident to leave Maya knowing she would be looked after as well as I could, they kept me positive and smiling, which given the circumstances was a miracle.
+Bristol Children’s Hospital was amazing.
+Not only did the surgeons save my daughter, but the nurses looking after her for months became my second family.
+They kept me sane; they helped me with Ezri; I was confident to leave Maya knowing she would be looked after as well as I could; they kept me positive and smiling, which given the circumstances was a miracle.
 My little family owes them everything.

-Maya's care is ongoing; she tires a lot quicker than other toddlers due to a lack of oxygen in her blood, and as she gets older, she's starting to realise that she can't keep up with her sister.
-She has regular appointments with her cardiologist, dietician, paediatrician and community nurse that visits at home.
-She burns calories at a much faster rate, so getting her to gain weight is a greater challenge, she has a high calorie drink supplement and is often too tired to finish a meal.
-She gets cold very easily even in the sunshine and can go blue.
+Maya’s care is ongoing; she tires a lot quicker than other toddlers because of a lack of oxygen in her blood, and as she gets older, she’s realising that she can’t keep up with her sister.
+She has regular appointments with her cardiologist, dietician, paediatrician, and community nurse that visits at home.
+She burns calories at a much faster rate, so getting her to gain weight is a greater challenge.
+She has a high-calorie drink supplement and is often too tired to finish a meal.
+She gets cold easily even in the sunshine and can go blue.

 Her condition isn’t fixable and Maya’s prognosis is that she will live into her 20s.
 Her only option to live beyond that is a heart transplant; a terrifying prospect.

 All the above aside, she is amazing.
-She quite honestly never stops talking, which I can't believe now I was encouraging, as it really is relentless(!).
-She is brave, strong willed and charms everybody she meets.
-As most of my friends and family know the severity of what she is living with, they are amazed when they meet her that she is just so alive.
-She is my warrior, and as long as she is fighting I will continue to fight with her.
+She quite honestly never stops talking, which I can’t believe I used to encourage as it really is relentless(!).
+She is brave, strong-willed, and charms everybody she meets.
+As most of my friends and family know the severity of what she is living with, they are amazed when they meet her she is just so alive.
+She is my warrior, and as long as she is fighting, I will continue to fight with her.

-She's here because she was saved by incredible people at Bristol Children’s Hospital who need your support.
-This year, we are so excited to take part in the Bristol Bubble Rush to raise money for The Grand Appeal and give back to the amazing care we have received.
-Please join us to help more children like Maya who deserve the very best chance.
+She’s here because she was saved by incredible people at Bristol Children’s Hospital who need your support.
+Please join The Grand Appeal’s fundraising family to help more children like Maya who deserve the very best chance.”